Cass County commissioners approve sidewalk leveling, cleaning contract - Leader Publications

 Cass County commissioners approve sidewalk leveling, cleaning contract

-CASSOPOLIS — The Cass Count Board of Commissioners attended to several items of routine business this week.
+CASSOPOLIS — The Cass County Board of Commissioners attended to several items of routine business this week.

 Thursday, the board met for its regularly scheduled meeting.
 On the agenda were two contracts for maintenance within the county.